SMM arbitrary code execution vulnerability in SMM module on Fujitsu device.

-Binarly REsearch Team has discovered an SMM arbitrary code execution vulnerability on a Fujitsu device allowing a potential attacker to hijack execution flow of code running in the System Management Mode.
+BINARLY efiXplorer team has discovered an SMM arbitrary code execution vulnerability on a Fujitsu device allowing a potential attacker to hijack execution flow of code running in the System Management Mode.
 Exploitation of this issue could lead to escalation of privileges to SMM.

 An attacker can exploit this vulnerability to elevate privileges from ring 0 to ring -2, execute arbitrary code in System Management Mode - an environment more privileged than operating system (OS) and completely isolated from it.
 Running arbitrary code in SMM additionally bypasses SMM-based SPI flash protections against modifications, which can help an attacker to install a firmware backdoor/implant into BIOS.
 Such a malicious firmware code in BIOS could persist across operating system re-installs.
 Additionally, this vulnerability potentially could be used by malicious actors to bypass security mechanisms provided by UEFI firmware (for example, Secure Boot and some types of memory isolation for hypervisors).

-Let's consider the vulnerability on the example of a module with SHA256 d3715136d50fc486ef59fb4aee1d7f06552fdf98423809939538fe905a1aa0b3
+Let's consider the vulnerability on the example of a module with SHA256 d3715136d50fc486ef59fb4aee1d7f06552fdf98423809939538fe905a1aa0b3.

-.
-The pseudocode of the vulnerable ChildSwSmiHandler
+The pseudocode of the vulnerable ChildSwSmiHandler function (with the HandlerType: EFI_SMM_RUNTIME_PROTOCOL_GUID) is presented below:

 EFI_STATUS __fastcall ChildSwSmiHandler(